1x-technologies/halodi-unity-package-registry-manager/README.md

 After setting the registry credentials, it is advised to restart Unity to reload the package manager.

+#### Notes for specific providers

+**Github**: Create a [Personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line), make sure "write:packages", "read:packages" and "delete:packages" are selected.
+Copy the personal access token directly in the "Token" field (ignore Generate Token).

+**Bintray**: In Generate Token, select "bintray" as method and press "Get token".
+Enter your credentials.
+Note: Your credentials are not checked here, the token is calculated from your credentials.

+**Verdaccio**: In Generate Token, select "npm login" as method and press "Get token".
+Enter your credentials.

 ### Manage scoped registries

 Using "Manage scoped registries" you can add, edit and remove scoped registries from the projects package manifest.json.